 Add these meeting notes to your project management software and include it in your follow-up communications.

-Quick Tip: Use a tool that’s easy to replicate, upload and send out for your agenda like Asana or Evernote.
+Quick Tip: Use a tool that’s easy to replicate, upload and send out for your agenda like Asana, Evernote or Hugo.
 For one-one-one internal meetings, Lattice provides a great way to keep your notes confidential and follow up on action items.

 Of course, not all meetings are the same.
 Some will require more time, but the 18-minute rule is a good template to build on for effective meeting management.

 It’s not the sexiest topic—we all want to know how to close the deal, how to negotiate massive contracts, about the latest automated hack… but the mechanics of booking a meeting are foundational and fundamental to success.

 Ask any professional and they’ll tell you, the administration of meetings is their biggest burden.
 Finding a time everyone is available and undistracted, managing reschedules and cancellations, and ensuring the communication loop gets closed is a giant headache.
 Unless you use tools that automate.
 A productivity app or scheduling tool ike Calendly greatly reduces the amount of time it takes to schedule with someone outside your organization and with integrated reminder notifications, it increases the chance they’ll attend on time.

 Whatever tool you use to send a calendar invite, include any preparation materials that your attendees may need as attachments or link them within the attached agenda.
 You can use Zapier to drop the agenda of any single or recurring meeting in Slack before the meeting so that everyone gets a heads up on what they need to prepare for.